evanwill/clean-your-data/index.md

 layout: default
 ---

+An updated version of this workshop and video is available at [OpenRefine-b](https://evanwill.github.io/openrefine-b/)!

 {% include figure.html img="open-refine-320px.png" alt="openrefine logo" width="60%" %}

 # Getting Started with OpenRefine: Explore, Clean, and Transform your Data!